SimileDude/CryptoHub/README.md

 Aside from some freelance work, I’m currently seeking a full-time role.
 Do contact me if you’d like to talk: ashkherad@gmail.com.

+## Summary
+CryptoHub is a cryptocurrency web app that allows you to fetch coin data (name, price, trading volume, etc), search, chart trading data, create a watchlist, and perform (simple) trades.

 ## Tools
 I wrote all the code for this crypto web app.
 Some notable tools are: